arsam31/SAAC02-Notes/README.md

   - AWS provides ECR (elastic container registry)
   - Dockerhub can be used as well.
 - **Container definition** gives ECS just information about where the container image is.
-  - A pointer to which image to use and the ports that will be exposed.
+  - It tells ECS which port your single container use or which ports that will be exposed.
-- **Task definitions** store the resources used by the task.
+- **Task definitions** represent complete application as multiple containers and it store the resources(CPU,memory etc) used by the task.
-  - Stores **task role**, an IAM role that allows the task access to other AWS resources.
+  - Stores **task role**, an IAM role that allows the task access to other AWS resources or services.
 - Task is not by itself highly available.

 ECS **Service** is configured via Service Definition and represents how many copies of a task you want to run for scaling and HA.

+Actually it's tasks or services that you deploy into ECS cluster and this applies equally wheather it's EC2-based or fargate-based.

+Imp points:

+- Container definition: It tells about images and ports.
+- Task definition: It defines single container or single container definations, OR multiple container or multiple container definitions, and task roles.
+- Task role: IAM role which the task assume.
+SO a task role can be used by any containers running as a part of task.
+- Services: It tells how many copies, High Availability of a task.

 ### ECS Cluster Types